 In Polynesian cultures, the manta ray is a sign of freedom.
 But it also represents the quiet force, an animal that hides its great power by humility and wisdom.
 It is a tree raised by people who are loud but strong, who think before acting and always try to pursue justice in their action.

 Like the manta ray tattoo, the dolphin tattoo represents freedom In Polynesian mythology the dolphin guided the Maori to the promised land while protecting them from sharks.
 It is a very important animal for Polynesians because it means protection and guidance.

 Here you can find best Polynesian tattoo designs:

 The scorpion is an animal of great importance and very important for some African and Asian cultures.
 In this tattoo, several Maori symbols are used.

-This is all about Polynesian tattoo designs if you like these designs don’t forget to share with your friends on social media.
+This is all about Polynesian tattoo designs.
+Hope you enjoyed the article.
+Don’t forget to share this wonderful tattoo designs with your friends on social media.